-He grew up on the shores of Lake Minnetonka, in the midwest United States of America.
-After an education in computers and bicycles in Seattle and moving to Providence, he met Nathaniel and started his first urban farm at Florence St. and Manton Ave. in Olneyville in 2011.
-He has been a transportation cyclist since 2006, and excited about food preparation and plants longer than he can recall.
-Other related interests include fermentation and cooperative business ownership.
+Adam grew up on the shores of Lake Minnetonka, Minnesota.
+After an education in computers in Seattle, he moved to Providence where he befriended Nathaniel.
+He started his first urban farm at Florence St. and Manton Ave. in Olneyville in 2011.
+He has been excited about food preparation and plants longer than he can recall.
+Other related interests include fermentation, maple syrup, and cooperative business ownership.

 Nathaniel Wood is a small scale farmer born and raised in Rhode Island.
-For the the past few years he learned from, built, made a living off of and moved Front Step urban farm in Providence.
-Nathaniel got his start at City Farm in the south side of Providence where he learned about biointensive farming.
-A master composter, he pedaled Farm In A Cart bicycle compost business with a 6 ft. trailer in the west part of Providence to produce soil for his urban farms.
-Recently, Nathaniel has been taking notes about his next farm while living in the Bay Area of California.
-He has enjoyed running a backyard csa in Berkeley, CA, teaching compost workshops and gardening at Garden for the Environment, and has been learning new farming techniques at Little City Garden in SF.
-Inspired by the sea mist of the Pacific, Wood returns to his tiny state of Rhode Island to build a farm in his favorite state park - Snake Den.
+Nathaniel got his start at City Farm in the south side of Providence where he learned about bio-intensive farming.
+He later started Front Step urban farm in Providence and pedaled a compost pick up business in a 6 ft. trailer.
+Nathaniel lived in the California for a few years where he ran a backyard CSA in Berkeley, taught compost workshops & gardening at Garden for the Environment, and learned new farming techniques at Little City Garden in San Francisco.
+Inspired by the sea mist of the Pacific, Wood returned to his tiny state of Rhode Island to build a farm in his favorite state park - Snake Den.
 He loves growing fresh, beautiful, strong vegetables pesticide-free for Rhode Islanders and friends.